openssl/tools/HOWTO-make-a-release.md

 NEWS.md / NEWS files have been updated and reviewed.

-NEWS.md / NEWS should contain a summary of any changes for the release, and for a security release is (often just a list of the CVEs addressed).
+NEWS.md / NEWS should contain a summary of any changes for the release, and for a security release is.
 You should also update NEWS in the master branch to include details of all releases.
 Just update the NEWS bullet points - do not change the release date, keep it as **under development**.

 Add any security fixes to the tree and commit them.